Tracing nitrogen enrichment across cosmic time with JWST: Determination of ISM properties

 \subsection{Nitrogen abundances from direct measurements}

 For the galaxies with a direct electron temperature measurement, nitrogen abundances were computed from the dust-corrected fluxes of the \NII~$\lambda6584$ and \OII~$\lambda\lambda3727,3729$ emission lines.
 We assumed that the ionic abundances of N$^+$ and O$^+$ trace the nitrogen and oxygen content in the low-ionisation zone of the nebula, and adopted the same electron temperature ($T_2$) for both ions.
-This choice is justified by the similar ionisation potentials of N$^+$ (29.6 eV) and O$^+$ (35.1 eV), which ensures that they originate from roughly the same physical region \citep[e.g.,][]{garnett_nitrogen_1990, vila_costas_nitrogen-ratio_1993}.
+This choice is justified by the similar ionisation potentials required both to form these ions from their neutral states (14.5 eV for N$^0 \rightarrow$ N$^+$ and 13.6 eV for O$^0 \rightarrow$ O$^+$) and to ionise them further (29.6 eV for N$^+ \rightarrow$ N$^{2+}$ and 35.1 eV for O$^+ \rightarrow$ O$^{2+}$), ensuring they originate from roughly the same physical region \citep[e.g.,][]{garnett_nitrogen_1990, vila_costas_nitrogen-ratio_1993}.